JackZhen1324/studentworker_201903/README.md

 * Wrong json name on Line7
 * Wrong spelling of file object name on line 9
 * Missing reverse parameter for sorted fuction on line 9.
-Since we need descending order, we should set it to True
+Since we need descending order, so it should be set to true
 * Wrong spelling of separators parameter name for json.dump(*) function on line 10
 * Wrong spelling of the name for output content on line 12
 * Incorrect bound on line 13